Top 50 Best Holocaust Movies To Watch

 Average

-After the war, Schindler fled from the advancing Red Army due to his reputation as a war profiteer.
-Though he was instrumental in saving 850 Jews from Auschwitz, he ultimately escaped to the West to avoid becoming a prisoner of war.
+After the war, Schindler’s reputation placed him in jeopardy, forcing him to flee the advancing Red Army.
+Although he was pivotal in saving 850 Jews from Auschwitz, he ultimately had to escape to the West to avoid capture.

 3